Tunisia prepares for polls after death of president - Journal du Cameroun

 Foreign governments including that of former colonial power France have hailed Essebsi’s role in Tunisia’s democratic transition, with nearby Algeria and Mauritania declaring three days of mourning.

-The main funeral ceremony is to take place on Saturday in the presence of several foreign heads of state, according to Prime Minister Youssef Chahed.
+The main funeral ceremony is to take place on Saturday and French President Emmanuel Macron’s office announced he would attend.

 – Reforms despite turmoil –